simbo1905/no-framework-pickler/README.md

 - A `sealed interface` that permits mixtures of `record` or `enum` types
 - A `sealed interface` that permits mixtures of `record` or `enum` types or nested `sealed interface` of `record` or `enum` types to any level
+- The components of all records are data types that are part of the EBNF grammer in the [ARCHITECTUR.md](ARCHITECTUR.md)

 ### Basic Record Serialization